February makes the winter feel even longer.

 From the butcher:

-Goose Eggs – larger than chicken eggs, you only need one per person.
+- Goose Eggs – larger than chicken eggs; you only need one goose egg per person.
 (The French eat them scrambled with truffles).

 Fruits & Vegetables:

-What’s on its way out at French food markets in February?
+What’s going out of season at French food markets in February?

 From the Butcher:

-Carrots and turnips – they ‘ve been stored in produce warehouses and become hard, fibrous or dry and “floury”.
+- Carrots and turnips – They have been stored in produce warehouses and by February, become hard, fibrous, or dry and “floury.”

-The French sometimes turn to imported vegetables to offer better taste and texture as the last resort in this long winter month.
+- The French sometimes turn to imported vegetables to offer better taste and texture as a last resort in this long winter month.

-Pears – The “Conférence” and “Passe-Crassane” are the last to go.
+- Pears – The “Conférence” and “Passe-Crassane” are the last.
 The long pear season ends this month.

 Seafood is abundant in February at French markets: